SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/create-full-stack-project.md

 This section explains how to access the SAP Build lobby and create a full-stack application using SAP Build Code.

-> The Joule prompt is designed to guide the generation of the complete code required to successfully develop a full-stack application in SAP Build Code powered by Joule.
-These prompts are specially developed so that it aligns with the hands-on requirements.
+> The Joule prompt is designed to generate the complete code required for successfully developing a full-stack application in SAP Build Code powered by Joule.
+These prompts are specifically crafted to align with the hands-on tutorial flow, ensuring that each step can be executed sequentially and seamlessly.

 1. Open the SAP Build Lobby.